 (iv) Co-working Kitchen Spaces

-A co-working cloud kitchen space, as the name suggests, is a large kitchen infrastructure, which multiple restaurant brands can rent and occupy and run operations from.
+A co-working cloud kitchen space, also known as shared kitchen space, commissary kitchen, etc., is a large kitchen infrastructure, which multiple restaurant brands can rent and occupy and run operations.
 These kitchen spaces have individual kitchen units for each brand, fitted with the necessary equipment and utilities.
 These kitchens are again located at strategic locations with high customer demand, especially for specific cuisines.

 Read in detail how shared kitchen spaces are redefining the cloud kitchen business.

 Aggregator cloud kitchens are large co-working kitchen spaces managed by the online food aggregators.
 The aggregators invite their top restaurant partners to prepare food for delivery-only from these kitchen spaces.

 The two major players in the Indian food delivery space, Swiggy, and Zomato have both tried their hands in the cloud kitchen business through this type of cloud kitchen business model.

 Zomato launched Zomato Infrastructure Services in 2018, with the aim of providing restaurant brands the infrastructure and utilities to run operations.
 Although ZIS shut shop after the failure of its pilot kitchen in Dwarka, the idea of co-working kitchen space has become quite popular in the industry and has been adopted by several other players.